Why Convert Vinyl to Digital?

 You should also ensure that the sampling rate is at least 44.1kHz in 16 bits.
 The higher the better here though if you have the storage space and a decent computer.

-Convert Vinyl Records to Digital Files Using Audacity
+How To Convert Vinyl Records to Digital Files (Using Audacity)

-The first step is to prepare your space.
+The initial step is to prepare your space.
 Chances are you’ve already got a decent environment for listening to your music, though now you need to take some extra care.

 - Make sure all of your records are clean before recording.
 You are trying to get the best recording possible, so any build up of dust or skin oils could potentially cause immortalized blemishes – and I’m going to assume that you don’t have limitless free time to record the same records over and over.